-HCAOG's Humboldt Regional Transportation Plan Update 2021 charts a course to provide Variety in Rural Options of Mobility ("VROOM" for short).
+HCAOG's Regional Transportation Plan charts a course to provide Variety in Rural Options of Mobility ("VROOM" for short).
 Mobility means the ability to access everyday destinations in a manner that is convenient, affordable, and safe.
-VROOM is a long-range planning document covering a 20-year planning horizon.
+The RTP update, VROOM 2022-2042, is a long-range planning document covering a 20-year planning horizon.

-VROOM begins to address the interconnected challenges of climate change, housing, safety, and equity in a way that is both tailored to Humboldt County and consistent with the bold targets set at the state and federal levels.
-The transportation vision in VROOM was crafted in partnership with the community and includes plans to reduce vehicle pollution, to promote the development of housing in walkable neighborhoods near transit, and to build out a complete network of bike and pedestrian paths to safely engage in a healthy lifestyle.
+VROOM 2022-2042 begins to address transportation's interconnected challenges of climate change, land use, safety, and equity in a way that is both tailored to Humboldt County and consistent with the bold targets set at the state and federal levels.
+The transportation vision in VROOM 2022-2042 was crafted in partnership with the community and includes plans to reduce vehicle pollution, to promote the development of housing and jobs in walkable neighborhoods near transit, and to build out a complete network of bike and pedestrian paths to safely engage in a healthy lifestyle.